tanguyMichardiere/presta-sons/README.md

 - Create your env file:
   - Copy `.env` to `.env.local`
   - Set the required environment variables:
-    - `APPLICATION_ID`: on the Developer Portal, in General Information, click "Copy" under Application ID
     - `DISCORD_TOKEN`: on the Developer Portal, in Bot, click "Reset Token", confirm, then click "Copy"
 - `npm install`
 - `npm run dev`